 What are the current lease and licence arrangements with the Melbourne Racing Club?

-In October 2018, the Victorian Government approved a 65-year lease with Melbourne Racing Club for horse racing at Caulfield Racecourse Reserve, which provides security of tenure for the MRC, enabling long term planning and investment in the reserve by the club.
+In October 2018, the Victorian Government approved a 65-year lease with Melbourne Racing Club for horse racing at Caulfield Racecourse Reserve, which provides security of tenure for the MRC, enabling long term planning and investment in the Reserve by the club.
 As part of the lease arrangement, horse training at the Reserve will be phased out over a five-year period.

 The lease is divided in to two phases.
 The first phase provides the Melbourne Racing Club with a lease to the racecourse, grandstand, gaming facilities, the Guineas car park and all training infrastructure for approximately five years.

-The second phase of the lease commences after horse training as been relocated from Caulfield Racecourse Reserve, and runs for the rest of the lease.
+The second phase of the lease commences after horse training has been relocated from Caulfield Racecourse Reserve, and runs for the rest of the lease.
 It includes the racecourse, grandstand, gaming facilities and the Guineas car park.
 It also includes enough room to explore the option of an additional racing track and lights, subject to planning and other approvals processes as required.

 The footprint for the second phase is less than for the first phase, providing more land to be used for open space and recreation.

-The MRC has also been issued a licence for an area in the centre of the reserve to provide access for car parking in support of the events that it runs.
+The MRC has also been issued a licence for an area in the centre of the Reserve to provide access for car parking in support of the events that it runs.
 This area constitutes less than 11% of overall land available in the centre of the track.

-What do the lease and licence arrangements with the Melbourne Racing Club mean for public usage of the reserve?
+What do the lease and licence arrangements with the Melbourne Racing Club mean for public usage of the Reserve?

-The public has access to Caulfield Racecourse Reserve, every day apart from race days and major events.
+The public has access to Caulfield Racecourse Reserve every day apart from race days and major events.
 On race days, the MRC will continue to have control of the whole reserve, as they do now.

 Throughout the term of the lease the Melbourne Racing Club will continue to provide community access to the whole racecourse reserve, when it is not being used for horse training or racing.

 On non-race days, the MRC will have access to car parking space for 500 cars.
-For some major events, the MRC will have access to the full 1250 car parking spaces that will be available on the inside of the reserve.
+For some major events, the MRC will have access to the full 1250 car parking spaces that will be available on the inside of the Reserve.
 These events include the Monash Uni exams, which the MRC host each semester.